Summary

 • Patient must have had a radical prostatectomy (RP) as definitive therapy for histopathologically-proven prostatic adenocarcinoma

-• Patient must have biochemical recurrence (BCR) after RP, with rising PSA defined as follows:
+• Patient must have biochemical recurrence (BCR) after RP, defined as follows:

-• Patient must be a candidate for standard-of-care (SOC) post-prostatectomy radiation therapy (RT) to the prostate bed and pelvic nodes with androgen deprivation therapy (adjuvant)
+• Patient must be a candidate for SOC post-prostatectomy radiation therapy (RT) to the prostate bed and pelvic nodes with androgen deprivation therapy (ADT)

 • Patient must have an Eastern Cooperative Oncology Group (ECOG) performance status 0-2